willngton/3DPrinterConfig/mks_ts35/README.md

 ### This is based on varius tutorials, if you found a better way to do it, please share.

+* 10 Troubleshooting
+> You can basically fallow the steps on KlipperScreen documentation: https://klipperscreen.readthedocs.io/en/latest/Troubleshooting/

 > https://forums.raspberrypi.com/viewtopic.php?t=143581

 > https://forums.raspberrypi.com/viewtopic.php?t=281695